 This past Monday there was an article in the Dallas Morning news, conveniently written the day after the golf tournament, about Northern Trust, the sponsor of the Northern Trust Open PGA Tournament, taking bailout money.
-Though the report was that none of the bailout funds they took from the government were used for any of the golf event it leads people to think otherwise.
+Though the report showed none of the bailout funds they took from the government were used for any of the golf events it leads people to think otherwise.

 So you ask…

 - Difficulty of learning to play

 These are the top issues affecting golfer’s and non-golfer’s attitude towards golf.
 As you noticed, all of these issues address Playing Golf.
 Since playing golf is what you do as a golfer it seems natural what is keeping people from playing golf need to be resolved if the golf industry is to survive because it is the everyday GOLFER who drives the golf economy.

 Business Golfers Drive the Cart

 Of all of the different categories of golfers, the Business Golfers make the biggest contribution.
 Out of the estimated 61 million golfers in the world, (28 million of which are in the USA), over 40% are Business Golfers…meaning they play golf regularly as part of or related to their business’ function…taking a client out, attending an industry conference, business meetings..etc.

 With this large part of the golf economy at risk of leaving GOLF because of the issues, Golf has, something needs to be done…and done now.
 This segment of the middle of the golf economy represents the largest voice in Golf.
 But are they be listened to?
 Answer: Not Really.